20 Backyard BBQ Tips for Memorial Day

 Holding onto a plate of food at an outdoor party can be awkward.
-If you set it down, you may forget where it is and bugs can get at it, or someone might think you’re finished with it and throw it away.
+If you set it down, you may forget where it is and bugs can get at it, or someone might think you’re finished and throw it away.
 As the host, focus on foods that don’t need plates.
 Consider skewer-based recipes.
 Kebabs are the perfect Memorial Day food and you can skewer a variety of veggies, meats, appetizers, fruit and sweets.
-Or, let guests make their own!
+Or let guests make their own!
 Provide bowls or platters of bite-sized items along with plenty of skewers.
 See why you should turn to your baking items to bolster your barbecue.

 BBQ Tips: Grill Everything!